System: 3DO

 The Retro Looney Verdict

-Creature Shock on the 3DO is a gloriously grim shooter that blends FMV flair with alien-blasting frenzy into a cult horror hit.
-Its tight controls, unsettling visuals, and haunting audio deliver chills, even if the rigid structure and brutal spikes sting like an acid burn.
+Creature Shock on the 3DO is a grisly gem that fuses FMV flair with alien-blasting action into a cult sci-fi horror experience.
+Its tight controls, unsettling visuals, and aggressive soundscapes deliver thrills, even if the rigid structure and brutal spikes sting like an acid burn.